YkGUWbrF/SPRC/translated interview questions.md

 9. As a developer/tester/security staff, how do you consider privacy compliance in your business?
     - Have you received training in this area?
-      - What kind of training?
+      - If yes, what kind of training?
 When did you participate?
 What do you think of the effect?
 Are there areas where this training could be improved?
-      - How did you obtain this knowledge?
+      - If not, how did you obtain this knowledge?
 What kind of training do you think developers should receive?

 10. Can the app you developed collect user information?
     - What information is collected?